 Survey Operations have been commissioned by American Bridge Co. to provide precise surveying services for the new footbridge at Tintagel Castle in Cornwall.

-The 12th century castle, Tintagel gained literary fame when Geoffrey of Monmouth named it as the place where King Arthur was conceived.
-The...Read More
+The 12th century castle, Tintagel gained literary fame when Geoffrey of Monmouth named it as the place where King...Read More

 Liverpool Arena Car Park Fire

 On new years eve 2017, the Liverpool arena car park caught fire after a parked vehicle ignited.
 The inferno recorded temperatures of over 1000 degrees centigrade and over 1000 vehicles were damaged.
 The estimated insurance claims will be over 20 million pounds.

 Liverpool city...Read More

 Using UAV/Drone technology has now become a day-to-day surveying method for Survey Operations.

 From providing video presentation, in particular, for our Estate Agent clients to help sales of larger properties, to surveying inaccessible buildings, to large landfill sites for volume...Read More

 Beeny's Restoration Nightmare